shampeyndadi/Pomoberry/README.md

 Pomoberry isn’t just about tracking time—it’s about motivation and care.
 Future updates will include:
 - **More customization** – Themes, characters, and new alarm styles.
-- **Responsive design** – Optimized layouts for mobile, tablet, and desktop experiences.
 - **Expanded gift features** – Easier ways to send personalized Pomoberry sessions to friends.
 - **Smarter notifications** – Subtle reminders and encouragements beyond just alarms.